 The beamer class provides numerous ways to specify frames with multiple overlays.
-We illustrate three techniques: using the \pause command, using overlay specifications, and including multiple graphics files
+We illustrate three techniques:

+- Using the \pause command

+- Using overlay specifications

+- Including multiple graphics files

 Using the \pause command is a simple way to produce overlays.
 All text from the beginning of the frame to the place where a \pause command appears is formatted and placed into an overlay.
-In this way, the example in Figure 11 creates a frame with three overlays.
+In this way, the example in Figure 7 creates a frame with three overlays.
 When the resulting PDF file is viewed, the three lines of output are incrementally revealed.
+The command is in effect, so overlays not yet revealed will faintly appear.
+This allows the speaker to focus on the current overlay, yet not entirely hide information from the audience.